Northern Catalonia: Present day

 The département of the Pyrénées-Orientales is divided into the arrondissements of Céret (Catalan: Ceret), Perpignan (Perpinyà) and Prades (Prada de Conflent), which are further divided into cantons and communes.
 Perpignan and sixteen surrounding communes are also associated in the Communauté d'agglomération Têt Méditerranée, created in 2001.
 Enclaved in the southwest of the département there is the Spanish (Catalonia) exclave of Llívia.

 As is common, the present-day arrondissements do not correspond to pre-Revolutionary boundaries.
 The arrondissement of Prades (Prada) covers the whole of Haute-Cerdagne (Alta Cerdanya) and Conflent (including Capcir), as well as about a third of Fenolheda (not part of the province of Roussillon).
 The arrondissement of Céret covers the whole of Vallespir but also the Côte Vermeille (Costa Vermella), which was historically under the control of the counts and veguers of Rosselló at Perpinyà (Perpignan).

 Catalan writers sometimes speak of the "comarques of Northern Catalonia".
 Unlike the autonomous community of Catalonia, these comarques have no administrative significance, although they usually correspond to a certain historical and geographical unity.
-A commonly used division is that of Joan Becat in his 1977 work Atles de Catalunya Nord, which follows closely the boundaries of the former vegueries except insofar as it promotes the former sotsvegueria of Capcir (177 km², pop.
+A commonly used division is that of Joan Becat in his 1977 work Atles de Catalunya Nord, which follows closely the boundaries of the former vegueries except insofar as it promotes the former sotsvegueria of Capcir (177 km2, pop.
 1532 (1990)) to a full comarca.

 Politics

-The region is divided among those who support a union with France and those who support reuniting with Catalonia.
-A large majority of Northern Catalans oppose reuniting with Catalonia, but the Catalan Unity political party promotes the idea.
+The region is divided among those who support the statu quo with France and those who support the separation from the region of Occitania with a Corsican-style devolution of administrative autonomy, as well as to promote bonds with Catalonia.
+There are various organizations and political parties, such as Catalan Unity that promotes the reunification with Catalonia.
 The party has had some success since 1993, winning seats in municipal elections.
-It is now the most popular Catalan nationalist party in the region.
+It is now the most popular pro-Catalan independence party in the region.

-Northern Catalans are proud of their Catalan heritage and have developed a "Northern Catalan" identity.
+Northern Catalans are generally proud of their Catalan heritage and have developed a "Northern Catalan" identity.
 However, unlike their Southern neighbors in Spanish Catalonia, the Catalan identity is not a nationalist movement in French Catalonia.
 According to a 2020 study, French Catalans experienced mass education in the second half of the 19th century, leading them to adopt French patriotism.
-Catalans in Spain were mass educated in the early 20th century locally by Catalans and not by a strong Spanish state, which led to the formation of a salient Catalan national identity.
+Catalans in Spain were mass educated in the early 20th century locally by Catalans and not by a strong Spanish state, which led to the consolidation of a salient Catalan national identity.

 In 2016, Northern Catalonia was merged with other areas of Occitania to form a new French region.
 This has led to fears that the Occitan language and culture will be given precedence over the Catalan language and culture.

 In December 2017, Express.co.uk reported that 2000 people took part in a protest in Perpignan, in order to get the French government to hold a referendum on Northern Catalonia reuniting with Southern Catalonia.
 Northern Catalans helped print ballot slips for the 2017 Catalan independence referendum.